 But the impact goes further than this.
 Even the food we buy will soon be impacted by open standards.
 We’re using applications today to track the calories and nutritional value of our food.
 Technology currently exists to combine real-time data from soil, such as moisture levels, pesticide levels and weather forecasts, to spot any crop issues and allow farmers to better monitor farms and resources.

 When we leverage open standards to extract data from existing silos and allow it to be be shared across verticals, the true value of the internet and the Internet of Things begins to emerge.
 We are already taking advantage of open standards in many ways.
 The value they provide to humanity will only continue to grow with your support.
-Please Sign your name and stand with us if you hold to our OpenStand Principles.
+Please stand with us if you hold to our OpenStand Principles.